SarthakSKumar/Intro-to-Git-and-Github-workshop/README.md

 #### Git for Windows

-This is the easiest but least powerful method.
+This installer comes along with a CLI version of Git, which is quite powerful.
 Download the installer from https://git-for-windows.github.io/ and run it.

 You will be offered several options.